DJdaGOAT1/Advanced_TrafficLightControl_System/README.md

 **Devansh Joshi**
 **Suren Shirani**

-This system was jointly designed, implemented, deeply verified with testbenches, and synthesized on FPGA hardware by the authors, with a strong focus on **compatibility, safety, and real-world correctness**.
+The system was designed, implemented, and verified by the authors with a focus on **real-world correctness** and **FPGA compatibility**.

 ---

 ## 🏁 Conclusion

-This project represents a **hardware-accurate, safety-aware, and highly compatible traffic light controller**.
-By incorporating protected left turns, main-road prioritization, Moore FSM discipline, right-turn realism, deep verification, and FPGA deployment, the design closely reflects **modern real-world traffic signal controllers**.
+This project delivers a **realistic, hardware-compatible traffic light controller** with main-road prioritization, protected left turns, and robust safety features.
+Its use of Moore FSM, flexible timing, deep verification, and FPGA deployment make it a practical solution for real-world traffic signal control.